Person specification

 Key responsibilities

-- Promote diversity and equality of opportunity, ensuring that these principles are upheld across all areas of work.
+- Promote diversity and equality of opportunity, ensuring that these principles are upheld across all areas of service delivery.

-- Adhere to effective working protocols in accordance with the Care Inspectorate’s Communications, Human Resources, Finance, IT and Operations function.
+- Ensures effective working protocols in accordance with the Care Inspectorate’s Communications, Human Resources, Finance, ICT and Operations function.

 Other duties